Steatoda nobilis: Habitat

 Steatoda nobilis can be found year round, regardless of the climate, and they can be found both indoors and outdoors.
 They have been observed in a variety of different places from cacti and agave to roadside cuttings and buildings.
 They have also been found on telegraph poles, concrete fence posts, and ivy growing on walls.
 In Ireland they have been observed to be restricted to man-made habitats such as on steel, concrete or timber structures in urbanised area and not commonly found in forests or dunes.
-In another study conducted in Ireland, the adult spiders were exclusively only found on steel, concrete or timber structures in urban areas.
+In another study conducted in Ireland, the adult spiders were exclusively found on steel, concrete or timber structures in urban areas.
 In California they have also been observed in urban habitats but have also been observed to spread into natural habitats.

 Juveniles are observed living in small crevices and holes, which can make their eradication difficult.
 In Dublin, juveniles have been observed on vegetation and leaves.

 In Ireland, they were observed to be captured by common suburban spiders like the cellar spider or the lace-webbed spider.